humaniverse/IMD/cran-comments.md

 ## Resubmission
-This is a resubmission.
-In this version I have:
+This is a new submission.
+In this new version I have:

-* Removed examples from the documentation for functions that are not exported
-* Added URLs to the 'description' field of `DESCRIPTION` listing the web services used
+* Added the Community Needs Index for each nation

 ## Test environments
 * local Windows 10 install, R 4.1.0